 Kihei is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 21,985 people and seven constituent neighborhoods, Kihei is the tenth largest community in Hawaii.
+With a population of 21,423 people and 11 constituent neighborhoods, Kihei is the tenth largest community in Hawaii.

 Housing costs in Kihei are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-A relatively large number of people in Kihei telecommute to their jobs.
-Overall, about 7.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Kihei is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Kihei is somewhat higher than in the average US city of 21.84%: 26.00% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Kihei citizens is substantially higher than the typical US community, as 31.24% of adults in Kihei have at least a bachelor's degree.

 Kihei is an extremely ethnically-diverse town.
 The people who call Kihei home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kihei residents report their race to be White, followed by Asian.
 Kihei also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.99% of the town’s residents.
-Important ancestries of people in Kihei include Irish, Portuguese, English, and Italian.
+People of Hispanic or Latino origin account for 13.37% of the town’s residents.
+Important ancestries of people in Kihei include German, Irish, English, Italian, and French.

 The most common language spoken in Kihei is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Pacific Island languages and Tagalog.